Top Controversies

 Frequently Asked Questions

-How long was South Africa excluded from Test cricket?
+How long was South Africa excluded from international cricket?

-Why was India chosen as South Africa's first opponent in 1991?
+Why was India chosen as the venue for South Africa's return?

 Related Incidents